ArdentLabs/bootcamp-fall-2017/README.md

  > **Disclaimer**: *Only Macs can natively develop for iOS.* This means that you
  > **absolutey need a Mac** to submit your work to the app store, and a Mac is
- > also **required** to use a device's hardware features (think camera, storage,
+ > also **required** to use a device's hardware features (think storage, motion
- > or motion data).
-This may sound very limiting, but *a great deal of apps can
+ > data, etc).
+This may sound very limiting, but *a great deal of apps can be
- > be designed without these functions.*
+ > designed without these functions.*

 [0]: https://github.com/ArdentLabs/bootcamp-fall-2017/tree/master/week0
 [1]: https://github.com/ArdentLabs/bootcamp-fall-2017/tree/master/week1